-There’s a moment of nervousness for many new parents as they put their baby down into bed and walk away down the hall, out of sight, for the rest of the night (theoretically, of course – you know exactly how likely Baby actually sleeping through the night is).
-Room-sharing, or keeping a baby in his parents’ bedroom for the night (though not in the same bed), is some parents’ way of compromising with that feeling.
+There’s a moment of nervousness for many new parents as they put their baby down into bed and walk away down the hall, out of sight, for the rest of the night (theoretically, of course – you know exactly how likely it is that Baby actually sleeps through the night).
+Room-sharing (keeping a baby in the parents’ bedroom at night, not in the same bed), is some parents’ way of compromising with that feeling.

-The major argument against room sharing is that it trains babies into bad sleep habits which give them a harder time transitioning to sleeping in another room on their own.
-To take this idea further, some sleep researchers believe that any amount of parental involvement and presence when a baby is falling asleep can lead to a lighter, more broken-up sleep.
+The major argument against room sharing is that babies will have a hard time transitioning to sleeping in their own room when the time comes and some sleep researchers believe that any amount of parental involvement and presence when a baby is falling asleep can lead to a lighter, more broken-up sleep.

 - Mary L. Gavin.
 “Bed-sharing.”
 KidsHealth.
 The Nemours Foundation, December 2016.
 Retrieved June 28 2017. http://kidshealth.org/en/parents/cosleeping.html#.

 - Ian M. Paul.
 “Mother-Infant Room-Sharing and Sleep Outcomes in the INSIGHT Study.”
 Pediatrics.
 June 2017.
 Retrieved June 28 2017. http://pediatrics.aappublications.org/content/early/2017/06/01/peds.2017-0122.